ayamir/nvimdots/README.md

 ## 📜 License

-This config is released under the MIT license, which grants the following permissions:
+This NeoVim configuration is released under the MIT license, which grants the following permissions:

 - Commercial use
 - Distribution